apache/druid/docs/querying/query-from-deep-storage.md

 You can also confirm this through the Druid console.
 On the **Segments** page, see the **Replication factor** column.

-Keep the following in mind when working with load rules to control what exists only in deep storage:

-- To be queryable, your datasource must meet one of the following conditions:
-  - At least one segment from the datasource is loaded onto a Historical service for Druid to plan the query.
-This segment can be any segment from the datasource.
-You can verify that a datasource has at least one segment on a Historical service if it's visible in the Druid console.
-  - You have the centralized data source schema feature enabled.
-For more information, see [Centralized datasource schema](../configuration/index.md#centralized-datasource-schema).
-- The actual number of replicas may differ from the replication factor temporarily as Druid processes your load rules.
+Note that the actual number of replicas may differ from the replication factor temporarily as Druid processes your load rules.

 ## Run a query from deep storage